snissn/back-goes-backwards/outline.md

 #### **17.2.1 Mechanisms of Ventral Loading**

 - **Anterior Collapse**
-  - Rounding of the spine shifts load to the front (yin aspect).
+  - Rounding of the spine shifts load to the front (Yin aspect).
 - **Disengagement of Posterior Muscles**
-  - Lack of yang meridian activation leads to reliance on passive structures.
+  - Lack of Yang meridian activation leads to reliance on passive structures.

 #### **17.2.2 Health Implications**